muffinista/chatterbot/README.markdown

 Chatterbot
 ===========

 Chatterbot is a Ruby library for making bots on Twitter.
-It is basic enough that you can put it into use quickly, but can be used to make pretty involved bots.
-It handles searches, replies and tweets, and has a simple blacklist system to help keep you from spamming people who don't want to hear from your bot.
+It's great for rapid development of bot ideas.
+It handles all of the basic Twitter API features -- searches, replies, tweets, retweets, etc. and has a simple blacklist/whitelist system to help minimize spam and unwanted data.

 [![Build Status](https://secure.travis-ci.org/muffinista/chatterbot.png?branch=master)](http://travis-ci.org/muffinista/chatterbot)

 Features
 --------
 * Handles search queries and replies to your bot
-* Use a simple DSL, or extend a Bot class if you need it
+* Use a simple scripting language, or extend a Bot class if you need it
+* Wraps the Twitter gem so you have access to the entire Twitter API
 * Simple blacklistling system to limit your annoyance of users
+* Avoid your bot making a fool of itself by ignoring tweets with certain bad words
+* Basic Streaming API support
 * Optionally log tweets to the database for metrics and tracking purposes